jro31/jethro-codes/_articles/my-story.md

 But I'll tell you something, it isn't half a good place to go to university.

-My rent was a third less than that of people I knew studying in nearby York and Leeds, and there wasn't a night in Hull where you couldn't find a bar doing £1 drinks.
+My rent was a third less than people I knew studying in nearby York and Leeds, and there wasn't a night in Hull where you couldn't find a bar doing £1 drinks.

-I know that every university has a party atmosphere, but in Hull it was a bit different.
+I know that every university has a party culture, but in Hull it was a bit different.

 You have to have a slightly sadomasochistic personality to ever go to Hull anyway.
 And when you mesh those personalities with the cheaper drinks and the cheaper living costs, it made for a very fun time.